09tangriro/Pearl/README.md

 - `settings.py`: settings objects for the above components, can be extended for custom components

 ### Agent Templates
-See `anvilrl/agents/templates.py` for the templates to create your own agents!
+See `pearll/agents/templates.py` for the templates to create your own agents!
-For more examples, see specific agent implementations under `anvilrl/agents`.
+For more examples, see specific agent implementations under `pearll/agents`.

 ### Agent Performance
 To see training performance, use the command `tensorboard --logdir runs` or `tensorboard --logdir <tensorboard_log_path>` defined in your algorithm class initialization.

 ### Python Scripts
-To run these you'll need to go to wherever the library is installed, `cd AnvilRL`.
+To run these you'll need to go to wherever the library is installed, `cd pearll`.

-- `demo.py`: script to run very basic demos of agents with pre-defined hyperparameters, run `python3 -m anvilrl.demo -h` for more info
+- `demo.py`: script to run very basic demos of agents with pre-defined hyperparameters, run `python3 -m pearll.demo -h` for more info
-- `plot.py`: script to plot more complex plots that can't be obtained via Tensorboard (e.g. multiple subplots), run `python3 -m anvilrl.plot -h` for more info
+- `plot.py`: script to plot more complex plots that can't be obtained via Tensorboard (e.g. multiple subplots), run `python3 -m pearll.plot -h` for more info

 ## Developer Guide
 ### Scripts